-Located in Austria’s Arlberg region, St. Anton has 205 kilometres of pistes and 200 kilometres of off-piste skiing with 88 lifts.
+Located in Austria’s Arlberg region, St. Anton has 305 kilometres of marked ski runs and 200 kilometres of off-piste skiing with 88 lifts.
 Now linked with Lech, St. Anton is found in one of Europe’s snowiest areas.
 St. Anton has lots of stylish hotels, chic chalets, and restaurants.

-St. Anton is known for two things – being the birthplace of Joann Schneider, the “father of modern skiing,” and crazy après ski parties.
+St. Anton is known for two things – being the birthplace of Johann Schneider, the “father of modern skiing,” and crazy après ski parties.

 Across the border in Switzerland, Engelberg has a totally different vibe.
 Nestled on north facing slopes with reliable snow, Engelberg is high altitude skiing with a top lift going to 3,028 metres.
 Home to the FIS Ski Jumping World Cup Engelberg in December, the resort is just 90 minutes from Zurich and offers amazing off piste itineraries.

 Often lumped together, many people love to compare Austria and Switzerland, but they are very different countries with very different ski resorts.
 Engelberg means “mountain of the angel” and is an intimate, quirky destination that is less commercial and a mecca for freeriders.